This lab charges $380 for a COVID test. Is that what Congress had in mind? - The Boston Globe

 Omaha, Nebraska-based GS Labs contends the exact opposite: that it has public policy on its side, pointing to the CARES Act passed in 2020.
 “Insurers are obligated to pay cash price, unless we come to a negotiated rate,” said Christopher Erickson, a partner at GS Labs.

 The requirement that insurers pay the cash price applies only to out-of-network laboratories, meaning those that have not negotiated a price with the insurer.
-There are signs other laboratories may be acting like GS Labs: A study published this summer by America’s Health Insurance Plans, the trade association that represents insurers, found that the share of coronavirus tests conducted at out-of-network facilities rose to 27% from 21% between April 2020 and March 2021.
+There are signs other laboratories may be acting like GS Labs: A study published this summer by America’s Health Insurance Plans, the trade association that represents insurers, found that the share of coronavirus tests conducted at out-of-network facilities rose to 27 percent from 21 percent between April 2020 and March 2021.

 Advertisement